Skip to content

 Below, learn 7 benefits of cooking and baking with kids:

-1. When Kids Cook, They Eat Better
+1. When Kids Cook, They Eat More Vegetables

+Toddlers are notorious for their picky eating, often refusing vegetables.
 Did you know that kids who help with food preparation are more likely to eat fruits and vegetables?
 That’s a great benefit of cooking with kids!

 2. Cooking with Kids Helps Them Become More Responsible Adults